forkymcforkface/RGUI-Pi/README.md

-RGUI-Pi is an advanced CRT only RGUI implementation using RTA Retroarch Dynares for pixel perfect gaming.
+RGUI-Pi is an advanced CRT only RGUI implementation using rtomasa Retroarch Dynares for pixel perfect gaming.
 It also has the ability to migrate OS4 from the Pi4 to the Pi5.

 ------------------------
 **OS4 Migration**